-6.1 Aries Agro Care Pvt.
-Ltd. has been incorporated as a wholly owned subsidiary on 5th January, 2007 with the Registrar of Companies, Maharashtra, Mumbai. to carry on the business in all branches of agro protection, agro care, etc. The Registered Office of the Company is located at "Aries House, Plot no 24, Deonar, Govandi (E), Mumbai - 400 043".

-- 6.2 Aries Agro Equipments Pvt.
+- 6.1 Aries Agro Care Pvt.
+Ltd. has been incorporated as a wholly owned subsidiary on 5th January, 2007 with the Registrar of Companies, Maharashtra, Mumbai. to carry on the business in all branches of agro protection, agro care, etc. The Registered Office of the Company is located at "Aries House, Plot no 24, Deonar, Govandi (E), Mumbai - 400 043". - 6.2 Aries Agro Equipments Pvt.
 Ltd. has been incorporated as a wholly owned subsidiary on 12th January, 2007 with the Registrar of Companies, Maharashtra, Mumbai. to carry on the business of manufacturing, repair, etc. of all types of rural and farm equipments, machinery, etc. The Registered Office of the Company is located at "Aries House, Plot no 24, Deonar, Govandi (E), Mumbai 400 043". - 6.3 Mirabelle Agro Manufacturing Pvt.
 Ltd. has been incorporated as a wholly owned subsidiary on 26th December, 2019 with the Registrar of Companies, Maharashtra, Mumbai. to carry on the business of manufacturing, Producing and Dealing in Mineral Feed Supplements.
-The Registered Office of the Company is located at "Aries House, Plot no 24, Deonar, Govandi (E), Mumbai 400 043". - 6.4 Golden Harvest Middle East FZC was incorporated on 31st December, 2004 as a Free Zone Company with limited liability to carry on the activities of manufacturing Chemical Fertilizer and exporting all the necessary, material and acts related to its natural work or needed to the above mentioned works.
-In the year 2008 it became 75% subsidiary of the Company, Aries Agro Limited.
+The Registered Office of the Company is located at "Aries House, Plot no 24, Deonar, Govandi (E), Mumbai 400 043".
+During the Year the Company has acquired 24,90,000 Shares @ Rs.
+10 each. - 6.4 Golden Harvest Middle East FZC was incorporated on 31st December, 2004 as a Free Zone Company with limited liability to carry on the activities of manufacturing Chemical Fertilizer and exporting all the necessary, material and acts related to its natural work or needed to the above mentioned works.
+In the year 2008 it became 75% subsidiary of the Company, Aries Agro Limited which increased to 88.14% upon conversion of Current Account Balance / Share Application Money to Capital Account.
 The Registered Office of the Company is located at "SAIF Zone (Emirates of Sharjah) "UAE".
 The licence has since been converted into a trading licence effective from 7th December, 2016.

-During the Year, the Share Application Money/Share Holders Current Account was converted into Share Capital resulting into increase of the Share Capital to AED 1,91,50,000 consisting of 1,91,500 Shares of AED 100 each.
+During the Previous Year, the Share Application Money / Share Holders Current Account was converted into Share Capital resulting into increase of the Share Capital to AED 1,91,50,000 consisting of 1,91,500 Shares of AED 100 each.